joealden/corum-client/docs/3-development.md

 ### Iteration Stages

+* Talk about iterative development style
+* Talk about each develop cycle as a 'module' (testing at the end of each)
 * Implementing a dumb frontend (Mostly coding with just HTML and CSS at that point)
   * The landing page